-In addition, the Washington legislature is currently considering amendments to the Program (HB 1323), which, among other things, would make it more difficult for employees to obtain an exemption from paying the required premiums.
-At the time of this publication, HB 1323 has passed the House and is awaiting passage by the Senate.
+In addition, the Washington legislature recently passed amendments to the Program (SHB 1323), which, among other things, would make it more difficult for employees to obtain an exemption from paying the required premiums.
+At the time of this publication, SHB 1323 is currently awaiting a signature by the Governor.

 Frequently Asked Questions

 Below we review frequently asked questions on employer responsibilities and how employees can opt-out of the Program based on the proposed rules.
 Please be aware that this information may change based on legislative or regulatory changes.

 Who is eligible for benefits under the Program?

 Washington residents over the age of 18 will be eligible for benefits if:

 - The Washington Department of Social and Health Services determines they need assistance with at least three activities of daily living such as medication management, personal hygiene, eating, dressing, and cognitive impairment; and